 In this four-part lecture series, learn skills and strategies for throwing an out-of-the-ordinary dinner party.

 Among the best dinner hosts are those who can marry the technical skills of being a chef with an artist’s fluidity and flair for adventure.
-In this four-part course, artist and chef Jen Monroe will guide you through designing a beautiful, bizarre feast.
+In this four-part course, artist and chef Jen Monroe will guide you through designing a beautiful, bizarre feast fit for a festive gathering, intimate dinner, or whatever eating experience you may be dreaming up.
 We’ll start with the basics, gathering visual and textural inspiration from less conventional, sometimes fictional sources such as books and movies.
 Then we’ll discuss the art of art-directing your own dinner, walking through visual elements, ingredient inspiration, and recipe development, with plenty of opportunity for feedback along the way.
 By the end of the course, you’ll have the blueprints and logistical tools to bring to life your very own whimsical, wondrous dinner.

-This course requires no prior experience; whether you’d like to design a tasting menu for a flight of instant ramen dishes or create a debaucherous ten-course meal in which dishes are continuously piled atop existing plates—we can work with it all!
+This course will focus on the research, design, and production process rather than the specifics of preparing any one dish.
+No culinary experience is required; we can work with whatever you bring to the table, whether you wish to design a tasting menu for a flight of instant ramen dishes or a ten-course meal in which dishes are continuously piled atop existing plates!
 You’ll be encouraged to lean into your impulses, make them stranger, and most of all, make them your own.

 Gastro Obscura Courses: delving deep into the world’s culinary curiosities with expert instructors.